Office of Admissions

 - Take the Graduate Record Examination (GRE)

 - Take the Test of English as a Foreign Language (TOEFL), if your native language is not English and you have not completed at least one year of college or university-level studies in the United States.

 There are three steps to the application process:

 - Submit your application through the Postdoctoral Application Support Service (PASS) by Aug.
 15. You must include the following: personal essay, curriculum vitae (CV), official dental school transcript, upload scanned copies of all other undergraduate/graduate transcripts, three PASS evaluation forms (PEFs), dean's institution evaluation and all required scores.

 - Register with the Postdoctoral Dental Matching Program to obtain a match code number, which you must submit through the PASS application.
 The Match Program is a centralized selection service that matches applicants to programs.

-- Submit the nonrefundable application processing fee ($60 for domestic applicants, $80 for international applicants) through the UCSF application fee portal.
+- Following submission of the PASS application, submit the nonrefundable application processing fee ($60 for domestic applicants, $80 for international applicants) through the UCSF application fee portal.

 If you have international coursework:

 You must submit to PASS a course-by-course evaluation of all international transcripts by either Educational Credential Evaluators, Inc., or World Education Services AND send an official copy of the international transcript directly to the SOD Office of Admissions.